pfurjesz/MLFCS_paper/README.md

 │   ├── tme_ensamble.py      # Model architecture
 │   └── attention_model.py
 │
+├── utils/   # Any function that is intended to be reused across multiple models or notebooks │   └── pred_plot.py
+│
 ├── notebooks/                 # Jupyter notebooks for visualization and EDA │   ├── eda.ipynb
 │   ├── garch_results.ipynb